 Poetry… a form of communication and expression that has been around since time immemorial.
-Whether it is the great Vedas or legendary epics like Ramayana and Mahabharata.
+Whether it is the great Vedas or legendary epics like the Ramayana and Mahabharata,.
 Verse was the chosen mode of creation instead of prose.
 The great seers who produced these ancient works knew the power of poetry.
 A compilation of choicest and meaningful words set to the chhand or meter facilitated easy memorising.
 It grabbed attention and was endearing to the ears.
-And this was not only limited to ancient Indian literature.
-But was true for the Western countries as well.
+And this was not limited to ancient Indian literature.
+But this was true for Western countries as well.

 Check out some of these amazing performances that are heartfelt and gripping.